The SCR Story

 The focal point of Pelli's expansion design was a 336-seat proscenium stage.
 In front of it would be the common lobby and, behind it, would be three stories of offices for education, a Green Room, technical facilities and four new classrooms.

 The public phase of "SCR: The Next Stage" campaign was launched in 2000.
-The following year the goal was raised to $50 million to provide endowment funding to support, in perpetuity, the programs that would be made possible by the facilities.
+The following year, the goal was raised to $50 million to provide endowment funding to support, in perpetuity, the programs made possible by the facilities.

 At the groundbreaking ceremony in July 2001, George and Julianne Argyros announced a $5 million naming gift for the new 336-seat stage.

 In April 2002, Board President and Campaign Chairman Paul Folino announced the campaign's largest gift, $10 million—the largest single gift ever to a regional theatre by an individual at that time.
 This gift from the Folino family became the naming gift for the complex: The Folino Theatre Center.